 Victoria, the oldest, had been a beauty queen in Orizaba.
-Her nickname was Bella, or Beauty.
+She had two nicknames that described her aptly, La Muñeca, or the doll, and Bella, or Beauty.
 She was petite and delicate and like two of her brothers, had gorgeous natural red hair and blue eyes.
 She was a widow and worked hard to support her two daughters with a small sandwich shop she ran from her home.
 We often went to visit her and played a Mexican version of Ring Around the Rosy or card games with her younger daughter.

 Aunt Delia Domitila lived near La Villa, or the neighborhood famous for the location of the Basilica of Our Lady of Guadalupe.
 When we were not at her apartment and playing with her youngest son, she was at our house or my grandmother’s, showing us her latest crafts.
 She was such a creative lady, always crocheting doilies and making dolls and gifts for others.
 She also was a smart dresser and an excellent cook.
 Always the life of the party, her nickname was La Periquita – the parakeet – partly because she loved to talk and partly because her voice was so musical.
 It could be hard to get a word in edgewise sometimes when she got excited about something, but she was so much fun that no one seemed to mind.
 She was always showing us photos of her children and in later years was extremely proud that all had become distinguished professionals.